chaypaterson/libffwd-cancer-integrator/README.md

 Without a tarball:

-Alternatively, a hand-writted Makefile is provided as Makefile.old.
+Alternatively, a hand-written Makefile is provided as Makefile.old.
 This is the original but is not machine agnostic, and only targetted 4 machines: my workstation, my development box at the WMIC, my MacBook, and the [CSF](https://ri.itservices.manchester.ac.uk/csf3/).